Trombone: Bells

 Trombone bells (and sometimes slides) may be constructed of different brass mixtures.
 The most common material is yellow brass (70% copper, 30% zinc), but other materials include rose brass (85% copper, 15% zinc) and red brass (90% copper, 10% zinc).
 Some manufacturers offer interchangeable bells.
 Tenor trombone bells are usually between 7 and 9 in in diameter, with most being between 7+1/2 and 8+1/2 in.
 The smallest sizes are found on jazz trombones and older narrow-bore instruments, while the larger sizes are common on orchestral models.
 Bass trombone bells can be 10+1/2 in or more, with most being between 9+1/2 and 10 in.
 The bell may be made from two separate brass sheets or from one single piece of metal, hammered on a mandrel to shape it.
 The edge of the bell may be finished with or without a piece of bell wire to secure it, which also affects the tone quality; most bells are built with bell wire.
 Occasionally, trombone bells are made from solid sterling silver.

 Valve attachments

 Trombone with F attachment slide position second harmonics.

-Modern trombones often have a valve attachment, an extra loop of tubing attached to the bell section and engaged by a valve operated by the left thumb by means of a lever or trigger.
+Modern trombones are often constructed with a valve attachment, an extra loop of tubing attached to the bell section and engaged by a valve operated by the left thumb by means of a lever or trigger.
 The valve attachment aids in increasing the lower range of the instrument, while also allowing alternate slide positions for difficult music passages.
-A valve can also make trills easier.
+A valve can also make trills a lot easier.